Tokugawa Ieyasu: Personal information

 Wooden statue of Ieyasu at Edo-Tokyo Museum.

 A historical evaluation of Ieyasu by Junji Mitsunari, a historian on the faculty at Kyushu University, has compared Ieyasu's upbringing to that of another Sengoku era leader, Mōri Terumoto.
 Mitsunari contrasted Terumoto's upbringing in the comfortable and stable domains of the Mōri clan, as opposed to the hardships Ieyasu faced during his childhood, in which he experienced instability in Mikawa province, spending much his youth as a hostage of other warlords; in his view these differences formed each leader's character, as reflected in the Sekigahara battle, where the indecisiveness of Terumoto cost the Western army greatly, while Ieyasu's bold decisions and his willingness to take risks gave him the edge during the war.

 John T. Kuehn saw Ieyasu as being capable of complex long game strategies, both politically and militarily, as shown during his conflict against Ishida Mitsunari.
 Kuehn saw the Siege of Fushimi Castle as Ieyasu's deliberate strategy to sacrifice the castle and to bait Mitsunari into a set-piece battle, where his battle-hardened forces had an advantage over Mitsunari's forces.

 On the other hand, Kazuto Hongō has compared Ieyasu to Nobunaga as Ieyasu had insight to ensure the stability of the nation by the optimization and utilization of the abilities of his vassals rather than relying on the power of single individuals, as well as establishing succession systems.
 Tetsuo Owada personally praised how Ieyasu managed to be quickly accepted by the citizens of the Kantō region and his ability to rule there without unrest after he transferred there, by continuing the lenient tax policies of the Hōjō clan in order to gain sympathy.

 Hamada Koichiro from Himeji Dokkyo University has recorded that there is a systematic attempt of historiography studies in the aftermath of the Meiji Restoration to portray Ieyasu in a negative light as a "cunning old man" who used the temple's bell of Hokoji as casus belli to wage war against Hideyori.
 Koichiro saw this tendency of Ieyasu to resort to underhanded tactics as being quite justified to some extent for different reasons.
 One example was his attempt at suppressing the Mikawa Ikkō-ikki rebellion by breaking his promise of leniency to Jōdo Shinshū's followers in exchange for their surrender.
-However, Koichiro also points out that Ieyasu was also capable of bravery as showed by personally entering the battlefield during the rebellion, while also pointing out several anecdotes about Ieyasu as a youth showing promise as a capable military tactician when he still under the wing of the Imagawa clan.
+However, Koichiro points out that Ieyasu was also capable of bravery as shown by his personally entering the battlefield during the rebellion.
+He also points out several anecdotes about Ieyasu as a youth which show he had promise as a capable military tactician when he was still under the wing of the Imagawa clan.